-- (1) In 2022, the Compensation Committee approved the payment of special recognition bonuses to be paid in connection with the closing of the acquisition of Envios de Valores La Nacional Corp. and LAN Holdings, Corp.
-For 2021, the Compensation Committee approved the payment of discretionary bonuses to named executive officers due to their extraordinary performance and contributions to the success of the Company during 2021.
-For 2020, the Compensation Committee approved the payment of discretionary bonuses to Mr. Bende and Mr. Luciano to recognize their contribution to the Company since they joined in December 2020. - (2) The amounts included in the "Stock Awards" column and "Option Awards" column reflect the aggregate grant date fair value of equity awards granted to the named executive officers as computed in accordance with FASB ASC Topic 718.
-For a discussion of the assumptions made in the valuation reflected in these columns for fiscal year 2022, see Note 14 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended December 31,

-2022.
-The grant date fair values of all performance based awards were computed based on the probable outcome of the performance conditions as of the grant date of such awards, which was at target.
-The respective grant date fair values of the PSUs granted in fiscal 2022 and 2021, assuming at such grant date the maximum payment (200% of target for each grant), would have been as follows: Mr. Lisy - \$3,000,000 and \$2,500,000; Mr. Bende - \$600,000 and \$524,000; Mr. Nilsen - \$600,000 and \$550,000; Mr. Aguilar - \$600,000 and \$550,000; and Mr. Luciano - \$300,000 and \$269,000.
-See the 2022 Grants of Plan-Based Awards Table on page 43 and related notes and the "Compensation Discussion and Analysis" section of this proxy statement for information with respect to equity awards granted in fiscal 2022 and the Outstanding Equity Awards at End of Fiscal Year 2022 Table on page 44 and related notes for information with respect to equity awards granted prior to fiscal 2022.
-No performance shares were granted before fiscal 2021.
+- (1) In October 2023, the Compensation Committee approved the payment of special recognition bonuses to be paid to Mr. Bende and Mr. Hunt in connection with the assumption by each of them of additional duties and obligations throughout 2023.
+In 2022, the Compensation Committee approved the payment to the named executive officers of special recognition bonuses in connection with the closing of the acquisition of Envios de Valores La Nacional Corp. and LAN Holdings, Corp.
+For 2021, the Compensation Committee approved the payment of discretionary bonuses to the named executive officers due to their extraordinary performance and contributions to the success of the Company during 2021. - (2) The amounts included in the "Stock Awards" column and "Option Awards" column reflect the aggregate grant date fair value of equity awards granted to the named executive officers as computed in accordance with FASB ASC Topic 718.
+For a discussion of the assumptions made in the valuation reflected in these columns for fiscal year 2023, see Note 14 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
+The grant date fair values of all performance-based awards were computed based on the probable outcome of the performance conditions as of the grant date of such awards, which was at target.
+The respective grant date fair values of the PSUs granted in fiscal 2023, 2022 and 2021, assuming at such grant date the maximum payment (200% of target for each grant), would have been as follows: Mr. Lisy \$4,000,000, \$3,000,000 and \$2,500,000; Mr. Bende \$800,000, \$600,000 and \$524,000; Mr. Hunt \$475,000, \$300,000 and \$200,000; Mr. Aguilar \$750,000, \$600,000 and \$550,000; Mr. Nilsen - \$750,000, \$600,000, and \$550,000; and Mr. Luciano - \$325,000, \$300,000 and \$269,000.
+The 2023 and 2022 grants to Mr. Nilsen were subsequently forfeited during 2023 in connection with his change in role and responsibilities.
+See the 2023 Grants of Plan-Based Awards Table on page 44 and related notes and the "Compensation Discussion and Analysis" section of this proxy statement for information with respect to equity awards granted in fiscal 2023 and the Outstanding Equity Awards at End of Fiscal Year 2023 Table on page 45 and related notes for information with respect to equity awards granted prior to fiscal 2023.

-(3) The amounts included in the "Non Equity Incentive Plan Compensation" column reflect the quarterly bonuses and annual performance bonuses earned and paid under the Company's Employee Incentive Bonus Plan for fiscal years 2022, 2021 and 2020.
+(3) The amounts included in the "Non Equity Incentive Plan Compensation" column reflect the quarterly bonuses and annual performance bonuses earned and paid under the Company's Employee Incentive Bonus Plan for fiscal years 2023, 2022 and 2021.
 The "Annual Cash Incentive Awards" section above describes how the Employee Incentive Bonus Plan awards were determined.
-The following table sets forth the actual amount earned and paid quarterly and annually to named executive officers for fiscal year 2022:
+The following table sets forth the actual amount earned and paid quarterly and annually to named executive officers for fiscal year 2023: